 Below is a list of the steps we have taken to keep physical distance and avoid congestion.

 - All adults (including staff) and swimmers age 5 and above that are entering a Making Waves facility will be required to wear something that protects their mouth and nose.
 Anyone who does not have something to cover their mouth and nose will have the opportunity to use one of the provided disposable masks at the front sanitization station.

 - Making Waves will be mandating self-assessment health screening checks online for all adults and swimmers 12 years of age and older who are scheduled to attend that day.
-Individuals with an elevated temperature will not be permitted in the building.

 - Reception desks will be equipped with protective acrylic barriers.